Learn More About The FOA

 The FOA was started by a dozen instructors at the Fiber U training conference in 1994 who decided the industry was mature enough to support a professional society.
 The founders included experienced instructors from industry (3M, Siecor, Panduit, FOTEC), government (US Navy and Air Force), education (Lincoln Trail College and Wentworth Institute) and private trainers (Pearson Technologies, Conquest Communications) who were teaching fiber optics and who provided the expertise in management, technology and education needed to create a new professional society.

-FOA creates and publishes its own technical materials for training and reference.
-Having access to the experts who train around the world ensures the materials are up to date, technically correct and universally applicable.
-These same instructors provide input on the newest technologies and applications which get included in the FOA technical references and often results in the addition of a FOA certification.
+FOA creates and publishes its own technical materials for training and reference based on a worldwide network of technical advisors.
+Having access to the experts who work and train around the world ensures the materials are up to date, technically correct and universally applicable.
+These same experts provide input on the newest technologies and applications which get included in the FOA knowledge base and technical references.

 The FOA recognizes the value of certification in today's job markets, where employers evaluate potential employees by their certifications.
 By offering certifications that are developed by a board of industry experts and are not affiliated with any particular vendor or training organization, FOA provides an independent means to judge the qualification of contractors and employees.